dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 (user.jobTitle -contains "Developer")
 ```

 This means all users in our AAD which have the word `Developer` in their title, are member of this group.
-Let's check out our group members.
+Let's check out the group members.
 ```powershell
 Get-AzureADGroup -Filter "DisplayName eq 'role-title-developer'" | Get-AzureADGroupMember | Select-Object UserPrincipalName,JobTitle
 ```